shawnpflueger/ReactTypeScriptDemo/README.md

 navigation it's all generated from the `Demo` definitions themselves.
 Of course since the Browser Router context provider is hidden behind a checkbox, by default the routing doesn't work at all.

+In the process of adding this I learned the hard way that if you're working on components outside that `<BrowserRouter>` then you're on your own for trying to navigate, so can't use the `useHistory` hook.

 ## Clock

 This should show on every page and is implemented inside the App.tsx file.